Kilian Tscherny: Social Marketing and COVID-19 – What Makes an Effective Disease Prevention Campaign? Ireland’s Response in Perspective

 Quintin is an administrative and marketing professional, currently residing in Cape Town, South Africa.
 Having completed his Master of Business Science at the University of Cape Town, as well as a number of years of administrative, executive assistance, and marketing operations experience in a variety of industries, Quintin believes strongly in lifelong personal and professional growth.

 He therefore ensures he continuously follows industry developments, and contributes through further research.
 In his spare time, he enjoys hiking, photography, and volunteer work.
-To view his profile, click here.
+To view his personal site, click here.

 My name is Linda Hauns, I’m a Digital Marketer based in Queensland, Australia.
 I’m passionate about social marketing as it has the power to tackle complex social issues and create positive social change.
 The drivers for behaviour change fascinate me and how research combined with industry knowledge can tailor campaigns for sustained social change.